 Consultation on CSRD proposal

-This adopted act (CSRD) is open for feedback until June 22, 2021.
+This adopted act (CSRD) was open for feedback until July 14, 2021.
 All feedback received will be summarised by the European Commission and presented to the European Parliament and Council with the aim of feeding into the legislative debate.

 Read more here.